srijs/git-build/README.md

 Build a git repository with a `Dockerfile`.
 Stop worrying about a dirty working directory or the wrong `HEAD`.

+## Why?

+Frequently building and publishing docker images from different branches in a repository is cumbersome.

+You have to:

+1. Make sure you checked out the right branch
+2. Make sure your working directory is clean (you don't want to publish your secret config or that huge test asset)
+3. Upload the current directory to the Docker daemon, and have him build the image
+4. Push the image to the designated Docker registry

+`git-build` makes this a one liner.

 ## Installation

 You can get binaries for Linux, Windows and OS X from [gobuild.io](http://gobuild.io/github.com/srijs/git-build).